 \subsection{Catastrophic Forgetting Happens during Knowledge Injection}

-To distinguish Injection Set $\mathcal{I}$ and Mastered Set $\mathcal{M}$, LLMs were asked to answer the questions in datasets (inference details in Appendix \ref{app:inference}).
-Correctly answered questions were categorized into $\mathcal{M}$, while incorrect ones formed $\mathcal{I}$.
-Appendix \ref{app:inference_results} exhibits the distribution of Injection Set $\mathcal{I}$ and Mastered Set $\mathcal{M}$.
+To distinguish Injection Set $\mathcal{I}$ and Mastered Set $\mathcal{M}$, LLMs are asked to answer the questions in datasets (inference details in Appendix \ref{app:inference}).
+Correctly answered questions are grouped into $\mathcal{M}$, while incorrect ones form $\mathcal{I}$.
+Appendix \ref{app:inference_results} exhibits the distribution of $\mathcal{I}$ and $\mathcal{M}$.

-Subsequently, LLMs were trained on Injection Set $\mathcal{I}$ for knowledge injection (training details in Appendix ~\ref{app:training}).
-The correctly answered samples in Injection Set $\mathcal{I}$ were used to evaluate learning, while the incorrectly answered samples in Mastered Set $\mathcal{M}$ were used to measure forgetting.
-Results in Appendix~\ref{app:training_results} reveal that while LLMs successfully learn new knowledge from Injection Set $\mathcal{I}$, they simultaneously suffer forgetting on Mastered Set $\mathcal{M}$.
+LLMs are trained on $\mathcal{I}$ as detailed in Appendix ~\ref{app:training}.
+Samples in $\mathcal{I}$ are used to evaluate learning, while samples in $\mathcal{M}$ are used to measure forgetting.
+Table~\ref{tab:learning_forgetting_details} reveals that while LLMs successfully learn new knowledge from $\mathcal{I}$, they simultaneously suffer forgetting on $\mathcal{M}$.
+Similar forgetting is also observed in Low-Rank Adaptation (LoRA) setting \cite{hu2022lora} as shown in Appendix~\ref{app:lora}.

-Notably, we extended our evaluation to parameter-efficient fine-tuning (PEFT) methods and observed that techniques like Low-Rank Adaptation (LoRA) \cite{hu2022lora} could not mitigate this catastrophic forgetting.
-Detailed experimental settings and results are provided in Appendix~\ref{app:lora}.